deedubyalabs/crm-pro/memory-bank/testing-plan.md

 ### Phase 4: Production Readiness & Optimization Testing

-**Goal:** Comprehensive testing to ensure the PROActive OS is ready for production.
+**Goal:** Comprehensive testing to ensure the PROActive ONE is ready for production.

 - [ ] **Agent Data Fabric (ADF) Finalization Testing:**
     - [ ] Performance and reliability tests for `SupabaseSaver`.